How an Accident Affects Your Car Insurance: Rate Increases & What to Expect

 Consider DUI vs. Accident Impact

-While accidents are serious, car insurance after a DUI typically costs even more — with 85–96% rate increases pushing average full coverage costs from $2,496 to over $5,287 annually.
+While accidents are serious, car insurance after a DUI typically costs even more — with 85–96% rate increases pushing average full coverage costs to approximately $4,461–$5,287 annually.
 This context helps illustrate that while accident surcharges are significant, they're generally less severe than violations involving impairment or reckless driving.
+For context on how speeding tickets compare, those typically add 22–25% to premiums — notably less than an at-fault accident.

 Frequently Asked Questions